Updated September 3, 2022 . AmFam Team

-Let’s breakdown the differences between goals and objectives and explore some examples of each.
+Let’s break down the differences between goals and objectives and explore some examples of each.

-An objective is a specific and measurable action that can be achieved in a short amount of time.
-Typically, objectives are precise targets you’re striving to complete, or individual steps in a process.
+A goal is an outcome you want to achieve, while an objective is a specific and measurable action that can be reached in a short amount of time, often related to a goal.

 The key difference between goals and objectives is that objectives are the individual actions you need to take to achieve a goal.
-When working towards accomplishing a goal, often you'll have objectives you must complete along the way.
+When working toward accomplishing a goal, often you'll have objectives you must complete along the way.
 By completing objectives, you’re making progress towards completing your goal.

 Get eight hours of sleep every night.

 Improve your presentation skills.

 Need help achieving your goals?
 Consider organizing your objectives with SMART goal setting.
 SMART is a methodology that can help you identify relevant objectives and outline a clear path to attaining your goals.
 Here's what the SMART acronym stands for:

 S – Specific: What, exactly, do you want to accomplish?

 M – Measurable: How will you measure your progress as you work toward completing your goal?